kijin/phprandom/README.md

 How to Use
 ----------

-Get a random integer between two points:
+Get a random integer between two endpoints (inclusive):

     $random = PHPRandom::getInteger($min, $max);